antespi/server-backup/README.md

 11. Delete old log files
 12. Send a email report (if enabled)

-This is what snapshot.sh script do each time is invoked by you or by a cron job
+This is what snapshot.sh script do each time is invoked by you or by a cron job (TODO)

 1. Remove historical files (for incremental backups) : /backup/historical
 2. Make snapshot operation for each backend (backend specific process)